nickrallison/obs-std/test_vaults/reference_linked_noself/rust_slice.md

 Slices are useful because they prevent you from creating bugs with off-by-one errors, which are common when dealing with direct indexing.
 They also increase the readability of your code.

 Slices are a reference to a part of the memory.
 Therefore, just like references, slices are read-only by default.
-You can make them [[Mutability|mutable]] by declaring the reference as mutable:
+You can make them [[Mutability|mutable]] by declaring the reference as [[mutability.md|mutable]]:

 ```rust
 let mut s = String::from("hello world");